 A clear understanding of these stages empowers software developers, project managers, and stakeholders to achieve the following:

-- Efficient Resource Allocation: Companies can learn how to manage human resources, time, and finances optimally, ensuring that development stays on track while avoiding wastage.
+- Efficient resource allocation: Companies can learn how to manage human resources, time, and finances optimally.
+It ensures that development stays on track while avoiding wastage.

-- Adaptability and Flexibility: The varying challenges and demands at different life cycle stages teach companies the value of adaptability.
-By knowing how and when to pivot, adjust strategies, and embrace change, businesses can respond effectively to market shifts and user needs.
+- Adaptability and flexibility: The challenges and demands at different life cycle stages teach companies the value of adaptability.
+Knowing how and when to pivot and adjust strategies allows businesses to respond effectively to market shifts.

-- User-Centric Design: The life cycle emphasises the significance of user feedback and testing throughout development.
-Companies can position users at the centre of design decisions, resulting in products that are more intuitive, efficient, and aligned with user expectations.
+- User-centric design: The life cycle emphasises the significance of user feedback and testing throughout development.
+Companies can position users at the centre of design decisions.
+It results in products that are more efficient and aligned with user expectations.

 The journey begins with identifying a market need or an opportunity.
 This stage involves brainstorming, market research, and conceptualisation.
 Defining the scope, goals, and feasibility of the project sets the foundation for the entire life cycle.